 An asset is something that can be invested in with the objective of financial gain.
 Groups of similar assets are known as asset classes.
 Different types of assets are generally associated with different levels of investment risk and the potential level of returns.

 Assets aiming for growth

-- Real Assets: A combination of Australian and international property and infrastructure assets either owned directly or indirectly through listed or unlisted trusts.
-Property may include commercial and retail land or buildings.
-Infrastructure may include airports, electricity generation and toll-roads.
-Other real assets may include agriculture, or timber or water rights.
-Investment returns can come from the change in valuation of the asset over time (either an increase or decrease), as well as net rental income that is earned.
+- Real Assets includes combination of Australian and international property and infrastructure assets either owned directly or owned indirectly through listed or unlisted trusts.
+Unlisted property may include commercial and retail land and buildings.
+Unlisted infrastructure may include airports, electricity generation and transmission and toll-road assets.
+Returns can come from the change in value of the assets over time, and therefore potential sale price, and net income.

-- Multi-Assets: Dynamically manages investments across a range of asset classes in response to changes in the respective investment managers’ investment market outlook.
+- Multi-Assets dynamically manages investments across a range of asset classes in response to changes in the respective investment managers’ investment market outlook.
 The mix of asset classes could include shares, fixed interest, high yield credit, listed infrastructure, absolute return strategies and cash.
 Returns can come from a range of sources, e.g. income returns and capital growth or loss from the mix of assets determined by the investment manager.

-Assets aiming for income (or to control risk)
+Assets aiming for income, or to control risk

 These assets generally have lower investment risk, with more stable returns in the short term, but also generally have the potential for lower returns over the longer term.
-For example: